 Lukas Hoesch is an Assistant Professor at the Department of Econometrics and Data Science at the School of Business and Economics, Vrije Universiteit Amsterdam.

 Ronald de Vlaming is an Assistant Professor at the Department of Economics at the School of Business and Economics, Vrije Universiteit Amsterdam.

 Meet the lecturers.

-Research, policymaking, and business are increasingly reliant on the ability to retrieve and analyse ever-bigger data.
+Research, policymaking, and business rely on ever-bigger data to answer wide-ranging questions.
 What are the risk factors for developing a disease?
 Which individuals do we need to charge a higher insurance premium?
 How to best forecast inflation?
 How to optimally target online advertisements?
 Machine learning techniques are well-suited to answer such data-driven questions.

 Five days with the following structure:

 09:00 – 12:00: Lectures

 - Day 1: Basic concepts: Data retrieval and processing: databases, web scraping, data lakes, feature engineering, and DataFrames.
 Estimating simple linear regression models.
 Data visualization using matplotlib, seaborn, and plotly.

 - Day 2: Supervised learning – I: Linear and non-linear models for regression and classification: OLS, logit models, and generalized linear models.
 Model selection and cross validation.